How to Stop Comparing Yourself When Everyone Is So Badass

 Remember America’s Next Top Model?
 There would always be a girl with a polished and perfect exterior.
 (Very often, she’d done pageants.)
 And usually, even though she was really cute and nice to everyone, you’d kind of hate her, right?

 I don’t know about you, but I kind of like to be around people who admit when they’re scared, when they suck at things, and when they’re tired.
 Better yet, I like to be around people who actually let their emotions show.
 It comforts me and makes me feel less like a spaz.
+So stop comparing yourself to others and be brave enough to show the real you.

 When my travel couple friend told me the truth about Ernst, it reminded me why I love her.
 Because even though she plays the game on Instagram, she never pretends to be perfect in real life.